Portland’s dedication to play for all is producing creative, accessible playgrounds for kids of all ages and abilities.

 What makes a playground inclusive?
 Designed to be enjoyed by children and caregivers of all abilities, inclusive playgrounds eliminate barriers to play.
 Synthetic, accessible surfaces take the place of bark chips, curbs are minimal, and structures, slides, sandboxes and features are easily accessed.
 In addition to physical play, inclusive playgrounds feature sensory elements to engage and nurture, including interactive music installations and tactile elements.

-Many playgrounds in Portland are being retrofitted with adaptive and inclusive elements, while others are undergoing full renovations to meet the design standards of inclusivity.
+Many playgrounds in the Portland metro area are being retrofitted with adaptive and inclusive elements, while others are undergoing full renovations to meet the design standards of inclusivity.

 Discover new favorites with our list of inclusive playgrounds in Portland.

 ⇪Improved accessibility including synthetic surfacing instead of bark chips, adaptive swings or slides, and ramp accessible features.

 ⟿Under construction / future plans

 In 2013 Dawson Park underwent an improvement project, delivering synthetic surfacing for universal access as well as an easy-access splash pad to the popular neighborhood spot.
 The play area features two accessible swings, merry-go-round and see-saw, in addition to balance and coordination components.
 Insider tip: Plenty of street parking, but be aware of the no parking zones adjacent to the park itself.
 N Stanton St. and N Williams Ave.